Equisingularity and EIDS: Introduction

 These two steps, the relation of $m_d(X)$ to the topology of the generic element, and its calculation in terms of infinitesimal invariants were introduced into the framework in \cite{G-R}.

 In this paper the sets under consideration have non-isolated singularities in general.
-The cleanest statement about the topological interpretation of the polar invariants, and the Whitney equisingularity of the family of sets comes from considering all of the strata at once.
-These appear in \ref{mtop} and \ref{We}, which gives a necessary and sufficient criterion for the Whitney equisingularity of families of essentially isolated determinantal singularities (EIDS).
+In the equations that appear before \ref{mtop} the fact that our singularities are non-isolated appears very clearly; the topological invariant of a stratum $X$ depends on the infinitesimal invariants of all the strata in $\bar{X}$.
+This indicates a phenomenon which we can look for in other non-isolated settings.
+The statement of \ref{We} is similar, in that we are naturally led to consider all of the strata at once due to their interaction, as opposed to showing that the pairs of strata are Whitney separately. \ref{We} gives a necessary and sufficient criterion for the Whitney equisingularity of families of essentially isolated determinantal singularities (EIDS).
 We give an application of our results to the characterization of generic hyperplanes using our invariants.
 We also give an example of our theorems, which is of independent interest for what it shows about the multiplicity of a pair of modules in the determinantal setting.

-These results justify the landscape point of view and the usefulness of the machinery developed in \cite{Gaff1} and added to in \cite{G-R}.